Understanding the NMJL Mahjong Card (2026 Edition)

 The National Mah Jongg League (NMJL) card is the central blueprint of American Mahjong.
 Mastering it unlocks everything — from smart hand choices to confident calls and real wins.

-In this guide I’ll walk you through what the 2026 card is, how to read it, how to use it in gameplay, and the strategic mechanics that make it far more than just a cheat sheet.
+In this guide I’ll walk you through what the 2026 card is, how to read it, how to use it in gameplay, and how to adjust more quickly to a new card year.

 Why the Card Matters